-guides investment decisions based on factors such as investments objectives and risk tolerance.
-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+• What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

-As noted previously, the criteria described in section "What environmental and/or social characteristics are promoted by this financial product" above are binding on the investment process to ensure underlying investments are inclusive of those securities promoting environmental or social characteristics.
+As noted previously, the criteria described in section "What environmental and/or social characteristics are promoted by this financial product" above are binding on the investment process to ensure underlying investments are aligned to UN SDG's.